Approximation of the Range Ambiguity Function in Near-field Sensing Systems: Ambiguity function separability conditions

 \section{Ambiguity function separability conditions}

-Given the considered aperture geometries, it is crucial to revisit the condition in \eqref{eq:bw_constraint}, needed to separate the antenna array factor and bandwidth ambiguity function and to determine for which parameter ranges the separation approximation holds.
+Given the considered aperture geometries, it is crucial to revisit the condition in \eqref{eq:bw_constraint}, needed to separate the antenna array factor and waveform autocorrelation function and to determine for which parameter ranges the separation approximation holds.
 Without loss of generality, the following analysis is done with regard to the index $m$.
-To define the constraint, the maximum value of the bistatic distance correction factor $\Delta\delta_m(\mathbf{p}', \mathbf{p})$ is of interest.
-From \eqref{eq:dist_diff_diff_corr} it is apparent that $\Delta\delta_m(\mathbf{p}', \mathbf{p})$ is maximized when the difference between $\mathbf{p}'$ and $\mathbf{p}$ is the greatest.
-To obtain specific values, the points of interest $\mathbf{p}'$ and $\mathbf{p}$ are assumed to lie on the array boresight and we determine two points that are maximally apart.
+To define the constraint, the maximum value of the bistatic distance correction factor $\Delta\delta_m^{\mathrm{tx}}(\mathbf{p}', \mathbf{p})$ is of interest.
+From \eqref{eq:dist_diff_diff_corr} it is apparent that $\Delta\delta_m^{\mathrm{tx}}(\mathbf{p}', \mathbf{p})$ is maximized when the difference between $\mathbf{p}'$ and $\mathbf{p}$ is the greatest.
 The lower limit $d_{\min}$ of the considered near-field region is $1.2D$ from Assumption \ref{ass:fr_dist_approx}.
-To consider a worst-case scenario and simplify the analysis, the upper distance limit $d_{\max}$ is unconstrained, resulting in the greatest distance difference between the center and edge antenna elements.
+To consider a worst-case scenario and simplify the analysis, the upper distance limit $d_{\max}$ is unconstrained ($d_{\max} \to \infty$), resulting in the greatest distance difference between the center and edge antenna elements.

-Substituting $\mathbf{p}' = \mathbf{p}_{\max} = [d_{\max}, 0,0]^T$ and $\mathbf{p} = \mathbf{p}_{\min} = [d_{\min}, 0,0]^T$ and given that the zeroth element of the antenna array coincides with the origin, $\delta_m(\mathbf{p})$ and $\delta_m(\mathbf{p}')$ from \eqref{eq:dist_w_corr} become
+Substituting $\mathbf{p}' = \mathbf{p}_{\max} = [d_{\max}, 0,0]^T$ and $\mathbf{p} = \mathbf{p}_{\min} = [d_{\min}, 0,0]^T$ and given that the zeroth element of the antenna array coincides with the origin, $\delta_m^{\mathrm{tx}}(\mathbf{p})$ and $\delta_m^{\mathrm{tx}}(\mathbf{p}')$ from \eqref{eq:dist_w_corr} become

-We analyse this further for the specific antenna geometries considered in this paper.
-For ULA, URA and UPCA the same analysis is relevant.
+Under these limits, the $\Delta\delta_m^{\mathrm{tx}}(\mathbf{p}_{\min}, \mathbf{p}_{\max})$ reduces to the difference in distance given by the geometrical (near-field) channel model and the far-field approximation.
+For the planar arrays, the largest difference in distance between the two propagation models occurs at the array boresight, which allows for specifying a worst-case scenario.
+Considering targets at other angles (rotated arrays) would relax the constraint, resulting in reduced distance difference.